July 23 in Pop Culture History

 1961 – The Sandinista National Liberation Front was founded in Nicaragua.

-1962 – Telstar relayed the first publicly transmitted, live, trans-Atlantic television program, featuring CBS’s Walter Cronkite and NBC’s Chet Huntley in New York, and the BBC’s Richard Dimbleby in Brussels.
+1962 – Telstar relayed the first publicly transmitted, live, trans-Atlantic television program featuring CBS’s Walter Cronkite, NBC’s Chet Huntley in New York, and the BBC’s Richard Dimbleby in Brussels.

 1972 – The United States launched Landsat 1, the first Earth-resources satellite.
 The spacecraft was turned off on January 6, 1978, due to overheating.